No. 53: Don Drysdale

 “If I threw 100 pitches, there must have been 85 strikes,” Drysdale recalled.
 “Everything clicked.
 I had no idea what was going on.”

-Drysdale, who also played football but sat out his senior year because of a growth spurt that affected him, became an All-L.A.
+Drysdale, who also played football but sat out his senior year because a growth spurt affected his progress, ended up as an All-L.A.
 City pitcher as a senior with a 10-1 record, throwing a no-hitter against North Hollywood with 12 strikeouts in a 7-0 win — one walk away from a perfect game.

 Van Nuys High has named its baseball facility “Don Drysdale Memorial Field.”

-As the season ended and his high school graduation neared, Drysdale met with Babe Herman representing the New York Yankees, some star power who asked him to sign up.
-The Milwaukee Braves and Chicago White Sox wanted him.
+As the season ended and his high school graduation neared, Drysdale met with Babe Herman, representing the New York Yankees, who wanted to sign him.
+Scouts for the Milwaukee Braves and Chicago White Sox also came for a visit.
+Before the smoke cleared, Rickey was chomping on his unlit cigar, trying to have a say on behalf of Pittsburgh.

 Don Drysdale, with Dodgers scout Fresco Thompson, and his parents, Verna and Scott Drysdale, stand behind.